Decorative neutral curve divider

 Start by watching your churn rate (both customer churn and revenue churn), customer lifetime value (CLV), and expansion MRR.
 These numbers tell a story.
 A low churn rate shows your customers are happy, while a high CLV indicates you’re attracting the right kind of profitable clients.
 Tracking these crucial SaaS metrics gives you the insights needed to make smart, data-driven decisions instead of just guessing what’s working.

-Create Long-Term Revenue Stability
+Create Long-Term Stability for Your Business

 Ultimately, the goal of tracking and growing MRR is to build a predictable, stable business.
 When you have a clear and consistent view of how your business is growing, you can plan for the future with much greater accuracy.
 This is essential for everything from budgeting and hiring to making strategic investments in product development.